dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3645: Labeling 'savages' reveals biases in cultural perspectives.
+### T3645: "Savage" is a pejorative term used against less "civilized" cultures.

 |Support|
 |---|